Dogs

 Certain health conditions are more common in certain breeds, so its parents should have relevant health screening certificates, showing the likelihood of the pups being affected.
 If you are getting a crossbreed, where the parents are two different breeds, it is equally important to ask for the health test certificates relevant to the breed, for both mum and dad.
 You can find information on the health concerns to look out for on the Kennel Club’s Breed Information Centre and the Dog Breed Health's guide to genetic health issues.
 It is also important to look at the health implications of a breed's colourings, for more information visit the Kennel Club website

-Currently in England, Scotland, Wales and Northern Ireland anyone breeding three or more litters of puppies a year must be licensed by the Local Authority
+Currently in England, Scotland, Wales and Northern Ireland anyone breeding three or more litters of puppies a year must be licensed by the Local Authority.
+If you have any concerns about a breeder you can and should report them to the Local Authority they are based in.

+Not only is having your dog microchipped now a legal requirement, it is one of the best ways to increase a lost dog’s chance of getting back home should they go missing.
 When buying a dog, make sure that it has already been chipped and the microchip has been registered on one of the microchip databases by the breeder.
 As soon as you collect your dog make sure to change the contact details on the microchip database to your own.
 It is important to keep your details on the microchip up to date any time your contact information changes, such as your home address and telephone number.

 Consider insuring your puppy or dog in case of the need for expensive and potentially life-saving medical treatment